Andrea Koppel

-Andrea Koppel (born November 27, 1963) is an American communications strategist, and a former TV journalist.
+Andrea Koppel is an American communications strategist and former TV journalist.

 Early life and education

 Koppel was born in New York City, the daughter of Ted Koppel, a television journalist, and Grace Anne Dorney Koppel, an attorney and spokesperson for Chronic obstructive pulmonary disease (COPD).
 Her father is Jewish and her mother is Catholic.

-She attended Stone Ridge School of the Sacred Heart and earned a bachelor's degree in political science with a concentration in Chinese language and Asian studies from Middlebury College.
-She is fluent in Mandarin Chinese.
+She attended Stone Ridge Country Day School of the Sacred Heart and earned a bachelor's degree in political science with a concentration in Chinese language and Asian studies from Middlebury College.
+She is proficient in Mandarin Chinese.

 Career

-Koppel was a Congressional correspondent for CNN.
-She served as the network's State Department correspondent from 1998 until March 2006.
+Koppel was a Congressional correspondent for CNN until August 2007.
+Prior to that she served as the network's State Department correspondent from 1998 until October 2006.
 Koppel joined CNN in 1993 as the network's Tokyo correspondent and in 1995 became CNN's Beijing Bureau Chief.

-In February 2008, it was reported that she had joined M+R Strategic Services, a Washington, DC-based public relations firm as chief of its Communications Division.
+In February 2008, she joined M+R Strategic Services, a Washington, DC–based cause-oriented public affairs firm as SVP and Head of its Communications Division.